Driver’s License Examination

 At age 18, drivers who have held a junior operator’s/intermediate license for at least 12 months are eligible for an unrestricted license.

 Driver education is required for all license applicants under age 18.
+Parents of applicants must take a two hour driver education course.

 Driver’s License Issuance Application